BigDataRepublic/dagster-x-duckdb-hackathon/README.md

 you are encouraged to experiment and find things out on your own.

 **NOTE**: Don't forget about the marimo dashboard!

+### :books: Task 5 (bonus round): Data engineering improvements

+_Explore Dagster's features regarding data engineering_

+Branch: `hackathon-task4`

+Dagster offers a lot of features related to data engineering.
+In this bonus assignment, you're encouraged to implement (in order of increasing complexity):

+- Add relevant metadata to the implemented assets
+- Making an asset parameterizable through `@asset(config_schema=...)`
+- Different types of partitioning, considering which makes the most sense for our assets
+- Explore `@dg.observable_source_asset` and `@dg.sensor` to check data freshness

+**NOTE**: We also included implementations of these features in the `hackathon-final` branch.

 ## Debugging